-Refusing to renew support for the lifting of sanctions against Iran in May, as is required by the U.S. President every six months, Donald Trump has again imposed sanctions on the country.
-Sanctions came into effect this week.
+In refusing to renew support for the lifting of sanctions against Iran in May, as is required by the U.S. President every six months, Donald Trump has again imposed sanctions on the country, which came into effect in early August.

-While the EU is struggling to find ways to calm investors, and has introduced a blocking statute intended to protect European-Iranian economic ties voices from the solar industry are clear: investments are shaky, projects will be abandoned, and access to a big, hitherto mostly untapped, market, could be lost.
-The EU blocking statute provides exemptions to European companies to the new sanctions,
+While the EU is struggling to find ways to calm investors, and has introduced a blocking statute intended to protect European-Iranian economic ties, voices from the solar industry are clear: Investments are shaky, projects will be abandoned, and access to a big, hitherto mostly untapped, market, could be lost.

 Iran’s GW renewables plans

 With its support for the Paris Agreement, high solar irradiance, plentiful wind, and sanctions relief in place since January 2016, with the signing of the Joint Comprehensive Plan of Action (JCPOA), otherwise known as the Iranian Nuclear deal, foreign energy investors flocked into Iran.
 In October 2017, Iranian Economy Minister Mohammad Khazaei told Forbes that European companies had invested a total of $3.6 billion in the energy sector.

 According to Iran’s Energy Ministry, 124 companies, mostly from Europe, have invested in the renewable energy market since 2016.
 Consequently, the local solar market experienced somewhat of a boom, with a cumulative large-scale PV pipeline of 2.38 GW at various stages of development, and plans to build out over 5 GW of wind and solar by 2022.
 As of June 2018, however, Iran had installed just 188 MW of this, reports Iranian renewable energy agency SATBA.

 Positive, despite the changes